praveen-garg/FogLAMP/src/frontend/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

+## Build manager

+Install Yarn through the Homebrew package manager.
+This will also install Node.js if it is not already installed.

+`brew install yarn`

+If you use nvm or similar, you should exclude installing Node.js so that nvm’s version of Node.js is used.

+`brew install yarn --without-node`

+To enable Yarn for Angular CLI, run the following command inside root directory:

+`ng set packageManager=yarn`

+To install dependencies run the following command inside root directory:
+`yarn`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.